qemus/virtiso-x86/readme.md

 VirtISO is a slim image of the VirtIO drivers for 32-bit Windows guests as provided by Fedora.

+## Features ✨

+- Provides a slim VirtIO drivers ISO for Windows guests
+- Based on the [Fedora](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) VirtIO driver image
-It minimizes the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) from 700 MB to just 18 MB in size.
+- Reduces the official ISO from about 700 MB to about 18 MB

-# Features ✨
+- Includes only 32-bit Windows drivers

-  - Stripped all AMD64/ARM64 drivers
+- Removes AMD64 and ARM64 drivers
-  - Stripped all .PDB (debug symbol) files
+- Removes debug symbol files
-  - Stripped Guest Agent and Guest Tools
+- Removes Guest Agent and Guest Tools

 # Download